 Officially named the Cathedral of Saint Mary of the Assumption but better known simply as St. Mary’s Cathedral, this stunning San Francisco church has become an easily recognizable landmark for those who frequent the city.

-Completed in 1971, this Roman Catholic cathedral – the Mother Church of the Archdiocese of San Francisco – soars 190 feet (58m) into the air and is topped with a 55-foot-tall (17m) golden cross.
+Completed in 1971, this Roman Catholic cathedral – the Mother Church of the Archdiocese of San Francisco – soars 190 feet (58 meters) into the air and is topped with a 55-foot-tall (17 meters) golden cross.
 It is the third St. Mary’s to serve the people of San Francisco.
 The oldest – dubbed Old St. Mary’s – still sits at California and Grant Street, at the border of Chinatown.
 The other was destroyed in a fire.

 The architectural style of this cathedral is usually described as Expressionist Modern.
 Designed by Pier Luigi Nervi and Pietro Belluschi, the cathedral flows upward in graceful lines from each of its four corners, meeting in the middle to form a cross.